 It is quite obvious that you will never receive linear answers to these questions and while it may take some time to get used to, you will see patterns emerging and over time, better understand a professional’s level of AQ.
 A high AQ person will be full of examples of learning, asking more questions and giving answers, taking and actioning feedback (even if it’s a small part of the overall feedback) and on a constant journey to experiment and learn new things.

 It takes much more effort to actively unlearn something you ‘know’ to be true than to continue in the way in which you have always worked.
-A small step would be to alter your hiring techniques to include hiring adaptability rather than to focus solely on someone’s smarts/emotional intelligence.
+A small step would be to alter your hiring techniques to include hiring adaptability rather than focus solely on someone’s smarts/emotional intelligence.
 By making adaptability a key criterion in your hiring process, you will be able to build a more successful and effective team.

-Victoria is an Executive Search Specialist, entrepreneur, Founder and Managing Director of Parity Consulting - a thought leader, wife and mother, blogger, and a wine snob!
+Victoria is an Executive Search Specialist, entrepreneur, Founder, and Managing Director of Parity Consulting - a thought leader, wife and mother, blogger, and wine snob!
 She believes in life by design and is blessed to have found her career home in the training & recruitment industry, founding Parity Consulting on the belief that the candidate and client must be equal within the hiring process.
 Know more about parity consulting here.

-Parity Consulting works with clients who embrace diverse and inclusive environments and empower their teams to bring their authentic whole self to work.
-We encourage people with different beliefs, abilities, backgrounds and life experiences to contact us.
+Parity Consulting works with clients who embrace diverse and inclusive environments and empower their teams to bring their authentic whole selves to work.
+We encourage people with different beliefs, abilities, backgrounds, and life experiences to contact us.